Grace Randolph: James Gunn

 Grace Randolph is known to have a contentious relationship with film director James Gunn.
-In November 2012, Randolph advocated that Marvel Studios fire Gunn for offensive comments he made in 2009, despite Gunn apologizing for his remarks.
-In 2017, Randolph claimed that Gunn did not give Thanos a large role in his Guardians of the Galaxy films because he did not find the character interesting; Gunn denied her claim and later stated that Randolph "likes to just make up stuff [he] said because it helps her get clicks."
+In November 2012, Randolph advocated that Marvel Studios fire Gunn for offensive comments he made in 2009.
+In 2017, Randolph claimed that Gunn did not give Thanos a large role in his Guardians of the Galaxy films because he did not find the character interesting.
+Gunn denied her claim and later stated that Randolph "likes to just make up stuff I've said because it helps her get clicks."
 After Randolph claimed that the character Bane would appear in Gunn's Peacemaker series, Gunn said that the character "does not show up at the end or anywhere and has zero lines."
 After Randolph reported that audience reactions to Peacemaker were "less than stellar"; Gunn responded that "Grace Randolph will spout bullshit."

 Birds of Prey reshoots

 In June 2020, Randolph reported that the film Birds of Prey underwent "massive reshoots" to take out an alleged dick pic storyline that contained elements of pedophilia.
 Director Cathy Yan vehemently denied the allegation while downplaying the severity of the reshoots, criticizing Randolph for her lack of research.
 Randolph defended her report, leading to an exchange between the two on Twitter with Yan questioning Randolph's credibility as a journalist.